opencca/opencca.github.io/content/docs/guides/hardware.md

 ### Maskrom MOSFET

 The MOSFET circuit is not strictly necessary.
-You can flash the firmware manually by pressing the physical button on the SoC.
+You can flash the firmware manually by pressing the gphysical button on the SoC.
 However, if you plan to do this thousands of times (like we did during the initial bring up), it may be worth automating this.
 We soldered a simple circuit to the board to bypass the physical button, using a MOSFET as a programmable switch controlled via a Raspberry Pi GPIO pin.

 **Wiring (example GPIO17):**
 - GPIO17 → **220Ω** → MOSFET **Gate (G)**